 This Master of Education course based graduate program offers intensive land-based institutes where students take graduate level courses framed within an Indigenous paradigm and taught primarily by Indigenous faculty.
 The Land-Based Indigenous Education cohort supports and accommodates students who are unable to commit to long periods of study away from home.
 Students are required to live on-site for the duration of institutes (2 weeks each) so that contact hours with faculty, Indigenous communities and the land are maximized.
-Study occurs through four institutes (8 courses) at the Opaskwayak Cree Nation, Manitoba, summer 2013; Hawaii January 2014; Xwisten First Nation summer 2014; and TBD for summer 2015.
+Study occurs through four institutes (8 courses) at the Opaskwayak Cree Nation, Manitoba, summer 2016; Hawaii January 2017; Xwisten First Nation summer 2017; and TBD for summer 2018.
 Two online courses supplement graduate course work.

 Please see list below for the University Orientation and ten 3 credit unit courses currently planned.
 The department may need to make changes as the cohort proceeds.
 Instruction will be provided by department faculty and from others with expertise in land-based indigenous education.
 The Department of Educational Foundations has five Indigenous faculty on site: Marie Battiste, Verna St. Denis, Alex Wilson, Karla Jessen Williamson, and Margaret Kovach and has relationships with faculty from other institutions and with Indigenous communities.

-Student Costs: University set tuition costs apply.
+University set tuition costs apply.
 Off-campus institutes have additional program fees to cover site accommodation, meals, venue and activity costs.
-These costs are $1,720.00 for Summer 2013, $2,655.00 for the International Study Tour and $1,750.00 for Summer 2014.
-The fee for Summer 2015 will be confirmed whtn the venue is finalized (projected to be $1,650.00 - $1,800.00).

 Orientation to Graduate Studies at the University of Saskatchewan